serjmax/ACDC/refrigerator-repair.md

 ---
 layout: index
 keyword: Refrigerator repair
-title: Diagnostic and repair refrigerators
+title: Diagnostic and repair refrigerator
-subtitle: "Fast and professional appliances services.
+subtitle: "Fast and professional diagnostic and repair refrigerator.
 Servicing all brands of refrigerators.
-Work in Dallas, TX and surrounding areas."
+We work in Dallas, TX and surrounding areas."
 ---